reactjs/react.dev/content/docs/strict-mode.md

 ### Warning about legacy string ref API usage

 Previously, React provided two ways for managing refs: the legacy string ref API and the callback API.
-Although the string ref API was the more convenient of the two, it had [several downsides](https://github.com/facebook/react/issues/1373) and so our official recomendation was to [use the callback form instead](https://reactjs.org/docs/refs-and-the-dom.html#legacy-api-string-refs).
+Although the string ref API was the more convenient of the two, it had [several downsides](https://github.com/facebook/react/issues/1373) and so our official recommendation was to [use the callback form instead](https://reactjs.org/docs/refs-and-the-dom.html#legacy-api-string-refs).

 React 16.3 added a third option that offers the convenience of a string ref without any of the downsides:
 `embed:16-3-release-blog-post/create-ref-example.js`